ME369P/robot_generator/README.md

 ```
 $ roslaunch robot_generator {robot name}_simulation.launch
 ```

+You can use tab completion to find all the launch files in the robot_generator directory.
 If you do not remember the name of the robot, in the Python terminal, call the method getID.
 ```
 >>> robot.getID()
 'Groot'
 ```

-You can also use tab completion to find all the launch files in the robot_generator directory.

 ## Application demo (supports only revolute joints at the moment)
 In a new terminal, run IK_demo.py and enter the name of the robot.